m0namon/cookies/recipe.md

 # Instructions

- * Preheat oven to 375 degrees Fahrenhiet.
+ * Preheat oven to 375 degrees Fahrenheit.

  * Blend crisco, sugars, eggs, and vanille in a large bowl.